teusink/jpHolo/README.md

 <h3>Included resources</h3>

 - Gimp images files (XCF) to make your own PNG/JPG files.
-- Full HTML, CSS, and JavaScript sources.
+- All HTML, CSS, and JavaScript sources.

 <h2>PhoneGap instructions</h2>
 - Setup a development environment.
 Follow this blog of mine to do that for Windows: http://teusink.blogspot.nl/2013/07/guide-phonegap-3-android-windows.html